-Student Housing Building Room IFA 1 Central Sprinkler Standpipe Fire
+Student Housing Building Fire Alarm Room Detection IFA1 Central Monitor2 Sprinkler Standpipe Fire Drills3

-Fire Alarm Detection Monitor 2 Drills 3

 Apartment Buildings

 Orr Yes Yes Yes Yes No No 2

 Porter Yes Yes Yes No No No 2

 Ralston Yes Yes Yes No No No 2

 Ray Yes Yes Yes No No No 2

 Saletta Yes Yes Yes Yes No No 2

 Schricker Yes Yes Yes Yes No No 2

 Townsend Yes Yes Yes Yes No No 2

 Wallace Yes Yes Yes No No No 2

 Welsch Yes Yes Yes Yes No No 2

 Whitcomb Yes Yes Yes No No No 2

 Willard Yes Yes Yes No No No 2

 Williams Yes Yes Yes No No No 2

 Wright Yes Yes Yes No No No 2

 Housing Support

 Facilities

 Residence Life Yes Yes Yes No No No 2

 Community Center

-- 2. Central Monitor.
+- 1. IFA Internal Fire Alarm.
+The alarm sounds at the buildings. - 2.
+Central Monitor.
 The residence halls-Apartment alarms activate fire panels which are monitored at the Public Safety Dispatch Office. - 3.
 Fire drills.
 Drills are conducted at a minimum of once per semester.